 - 1/2 cup dried organic Wild Blueberries

 - 1/4 cup Sanding Sugar- Optional

 - Preheat oven to 400 degrees.
 Grease muffin cups or line with muffin liners.
 If you're using a muffin tin with wells larger than the standard muffin size, grease or line 8 wells and add 1-2 TB water to the empty wells.

-- Combine flour, sugar, salt and baking powder in a large bowl. *In a 1-cup measuring cup add the oil, beaten egg and enough milk to equal 1 cup of liquid.
-Add the 2 TB sour cream to the milk/egg/oil mixture.
+- Combine flour, sugar, salt and baking powder in a large bowl. *In a 2-cup measuring cup add the oil, beaten egg and enough milk to equal 1 cup of liquid.
+Add the vanilla, lemon juice or lemon extract, and 2 TB of sour cream to the milk mixture.

-- Add the liquid to the dry ingredients and mix by hand until just combined.
+- Slowly add the liquid ingredients to the dry ingredients and mix by hand until just combined.

 - Gently fold in the frozen and dried blueberries.

 - Fill muffin cups 3/4 full and sprinkle with a thin layer of sanding sugar if desired.